joe-sky/narrative/README.md

 - [@vue/babel-plugin-jsx](https://github.com/vuejs/jsx-next) (Vue)

-All of these schemes only deal with JSX syntax at compile time, so the performance can be optimized to be very good without additional runtime code.
+All of these projects only deal with JSX syntax at compile time, so the performance can be optimized to be very good without additional runtime code.

 ### Troubled issues